syncope/psio/doc/users_guide.rst

         doSomething(image)

 In case of binary image files, usually indicated by suffices like .tif, .cbf, .edf, etc., the fabio library is used to read the data.
-The assumption is that the data is single data per file; multi-tif is not supported (for now).
+The assumption is that the data is single data per file; multi-tif is not supported.

 In case of reading hdf5 or NeXus data, the h5py library is used.
 This is inherently assumed to be multiple data.